jonathankennel/BetterSpotifyRecs/README.md

 # BetterSpotifyRecs
-Unique and improved Spotify recommendations based on selectable tracks/artists from your top tracks/artists and an optional desired popularity
+Unique and improved Spotify recommendations based on selectable tracks/artists from your top tracks/artists and an optional desired popularity.
+Allows recommendations to be exported directly to a new spotify playlist with the click of a button.
+It's over for the daily mix, discover weekly, and daylist

 javascript based app using node.js and npm